Transplant Hepatology Fellowship

 Transplant hepatology fellows are expected to work with a mentor on a clinical research project during the 1-year fellowship.
 The MedStar Transplant Institute has a variety of projects pertaining to liver transplantation and transplant hepatology.
 We anticipate that fellows will produce work suitable for publication in peer-reviewed journals.

 All transplant hepatology fellowship applicants must have completed gastroenterology training at an ACGME-accredited program and be Board Certified/Board Eligible in gastroenterology.
-We have one transplant hepatology fellowship position available each year.
+We have two transplant hepatology fellowship positions available each year.

 To apply, please submit the following: